LukePappa/Ourism/synthesis.md

-The universe is an infinite and eternal act of self-realization, where everything perceives a world-branch wherein it becomes increasingly conscious of being.
+The universe is an infinite and eternal act of self-realization, where everything present at its inception perceives a world-branch wherein it becomes increasingly conscious of being.
 Being may be abstracted as qualia, qualia then as physics, and physics as mathematics.